ironsheep/P2-vscode-extensions/TASKS-User.md

 To complete your setup so you can use flexprop on your Raspberry Pi under VScode you'll need to install flexprop and then:

 One time:

 - Enable USB PropPlug recognition on RPi
+- Add our tasks to the user tasks.json file (*works across all your P2 projects*)</br>(Make sure the paths to your compiler and loader binaries are correct)
-- Install a common keybinding (works accross all your P2 projects)
+- Install a common keybinding (*works across all your P2 projects*)
-- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated"
+- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated
-    - "Error Lens" which adds the compile errors messages to the associated line of code
+    - "[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)" which adds the compile errors messages to the associated line of code
-    - "Explorer Exclude" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel
+    - "[Explorer Exclude](https://marketplace.visualstudio.com/items?itemName=PeterSchmalfeldt.explorer-exclude)" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel

 For each P2 Project:

-- Install a tasks.json file
-    - Make sure the names of your compiler and loader binaries are correct
 - Install a settings.json file
     - Make sure the name of your top-level file is correctly placed in this settings.json file